timotejroiko/tiny-discord/docs/WebsocketShard.md

 \*\*\* If both session and sequence are defined, the shard will attempt to resume.
 If resuming is successful, the `resumed` event will be fired instead of `ready`.
-If resuming is unsuccessful, the shard is closed with an Invalid Session error and the session data is cleared.
+If resuming is unsuccessful, the shard will clear the session data and restart with a new session.

 \*\*\*\* If set, the identifyHook function will be called every time the shard needs to identify.
 The function can be asynchronous and must return an object containing a `time` field and optionally an `ask` field.
 If `time` is set to 0 or not an integer, the shard will identify immediately.
 If `time` is set to a positive integer, the shard will wait `time` milliseconds before identifying.
 If `ask` is set to true, the shard will wait `time` milliseconds and then call the identifyHook function again.